-- Parenting contracts set at Education Planning Meetings.
+- Parenting contracts set at Education Planning Meetings

-- Parenting orders.
+- Parenting orders

-- Penalty notices.
+- Penalty notices

-- Education Supervision Orders.
+- Education Supervision Orders

-- Prosecution.
+- Prosecution

-Legal Measures for absence taken when the Headteacher has declined parent/carers request for leave of absence
+Legal Measures for absence taken when the headteacher has declined parent/carers request for leave of absence

-Where a pupil has unauthorised absence due to either; the non-approval of a parent/carer's request for leave of absence or a holiday that has been taken without permission and the unauthorised absence is for 10 or more sessions (5 days) in any 100 possible school sessions, then a penalty notice for non-attendance will be issued.
+Where a pupil has unauthorised absence due to either:

+- 1. non approval of a parent/carer's request for leave of absence or - 2. a holiday that has been taken without permission and the unauthorised absence is for 10 or more sessions (5 days) in any 100 possible school sessions then a penalty notice for non-attendance will be issued http://www3.hants.gov.uk/education/hias/learning-behaviour-attendance/attendance-guidance-for-parents/possible-penalties.htm

 Where a child has unauthorised absence the school must enforce Hampshire's Code of Conduct for issuing Penalty Notices or follow its guidance on other Legal Measures for Non-Attendance.
 The Code of Conduct is a statutory document that ensures that powers for legal sanctions are applied consistently and fairly across all schools and their families within the authority.
-A copy is available from: http://www3.hants.gov.uk/education/hias/learning-behaviour-attendance/attendance-guidance-for-parents/possible-penalties.htm
+A copy is available from